Berkeley-MDes/tdf-fa24-yule-cal/README.md

+# Week 9
+# Week of 10/31/2024

+I approached ZeroWidth with curiosity and a bit of caution, knowing that each new tool brings its own specific learning curve.
+The structured, interactive nature of the class helped me get comfortable with the platform more easily, making the initial steps less daunting.

+For my first exploration, I set up a test flow, which I called “Trial Flow,” as a way to experiment and become familiar with ZeroWidth’s interface.
+I appreciated that its design had some similarities to tools I’ve used previously, such as Figma and Miro, with its organized layout and accessible icon-driven functionality.
+This intuitive setup let me dive straight into building without too much time spent figuring out the basics.

+As I began building my trial flow, I discovered how well ZeroWidth is designed for iterating on LLM workflows.
+The tool’s flexibility in managing multiple steps, organizing functions, and visualizing interactions between components made it clear how it supports rapid development.
+With each new element added, I felt my confidence grow, as the tool enabled me to test out a variety of LLM-based processes quickly and with clarity.

+Overall, this experience has given me a fresh perspective on the value of prototyping tools in the context of LLMs.
+I’m looking forward to leveraging ZeroWidth to test out practical LLM agent designs, which will allow me to merge theoretical knowledge with hands-on design capabilities in meaningful ways.

 # Week 8
 # Week of 10/24/2024
 We (Josh and I) are fully immersed in the 2nd TDF final work and making the video this week.